 - .
 The acquisition of the Hoosier Propane Group on January 12, 2001, effective January 1, 2001.
-At the time of the acquisition, the Hoosier Propane Group had approximately 26,000 residential customers and annual sales of approximately 22.9 million retail gallons and 68.8 million wholesale gallons. - .
+At the time of the acquisition, the Hoosier Propane Group had annual sales of approximately 22.9 million retail gallons and 68.8 million wholesale gallons. - .
 The acquisition of Country Gas Company, Inc. on June 1, 2000.
-At the time of the acquisition, Country Gas had approximately 8,000 retail customers and annual sales of approximately 9.9 million retail gallons.
+At the time of the acquisition, Country Gas had annual sales of approximately 9.9 million retail gallons.